RedDragonfruit/MovieLens_Recommendation/README.md

 ## Business Problem

-We have been tasked to improve on an
+We have been tasked to improve on an existing recommendation system.
+We will explore the traditional Recommendation systems and attempt to build a hybrid model that will use multiple recommendation systems in order to provide imporoved reccomendations.

 ## Data

 MovieLens 100K dataset has been used for this project.
 MovieLens is a rating dataset from the MovieLens website, which has been collected over some period.
 Stable benchmark dataset.
 100,000 ratings from 1000 users on 1700 movies.
 Released on 4/1998.
 Further information regarding this dataset can be found here.